FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 <a name="glossary:FOCUS-dataset"><b>FOCUS Dataset</b></a>

-A structured collection of cost and usage data that meets or exceeds the Basic compliance critiera of FOCUS.
+A structured collection of cost and usage data that meets or exceeds the Basic compliance criteria of FOCUS.

 <a name="glossary:inclusivebound"><b>Inclusive Bound</b></a>